 A seminar and experiential learning opportunity to integrate graphic design and studio theory with practice through on-the-job experience.
 Seminar meetings provide discussion topics and the sharing of workplace experiences.
 May be repeated once.
 Prerequisite: ART 350 or ART 333 or permission of departmental advisor.

 An opportunity for a qualified student to research and study a selected topic in art history, studio art, or graphic design in consultation with a faculty member.
 May be repeated to a total of 8 credits.
-Prerequisites: Art major, senior status, and permission of both the instructor and the Art Department chair.
+Prerequisites: Art major, senior status, and permission of both the instructor and the Art and Design Department chair.
 Fall, Spring.